 The Finals Match.

 The winner of “Group A” and the winner of “Group B” will meet in a final championship match.
-It takes at least 2 points and a lead in score to win the match.
-The higher rated player gets white in the first game, black in the second, white in the third game (if necessary) and black in the fourth game (if necessary).
-Possible championship-winning scores are 2-0, 2-1, 2.5-.5, or 2.5-1.5.
-If the score is tied at 2-2 after four games, we go to 2 USCF-rated games of G/25 d/5 with the higher rated player getting white in the first game and black in the second.
+The match is a best of four match.
+The higher rated player has white in the first game, and it alternates thereafter.
+The first player to 2.5 points or more is the official 2020 Greater Peoria City Chess Champion.
+However, If the score is tied at 2.0-2.0 after four games, then 2 USCF-rated games of G/25 d/5 with the higher rated player getting white in the first game and black in the second will be played.
 The player scoring 2.0/2 or 1.5/2 will be champion.
-If those two games are tied 1-1, then 2 more USCF quick-rated only games of G/7 d/3 will be played.
-If the two players are still tied (1-1 in the quick-rated games), then a final unrated Armageddon game will be played with white getting 5 minutes and black getting 4 minutes with no delay or increment for either player until after move 60 (when a 2 second increment will begin).
+If that 2-game match is tied 1.0-1.0, then 2 more USCF quick-rated only games of G/7 d/3 will be played again with the higher rated player getting white in the first game.
+Once again, if a player scores 2.0/2 or 1.5/2 then he/she will be champion.
+If the two players are still tied (1.0-1.0 in the quick-rated games), then a final unrated Armageddon game will be played with white getting 10 minutes and black getting 7 minutes with no delay or increment for either player until the 61st move (when a 3 second increment will begin).
 As per Armageddon rules, the black player has draw odds (he/she “wins” in the event of a draw).
 The higher rated player will have choice of color.
 The winner will be crowned city champion.
 All tie-break games (if necessary) will be played in a single meeting (week 5 of the championship).